Tackling Anxiety | The Challenges of Remote Working As A Leader|

 The incredible stress our digital-first responders are under is tremendous.
 Many of us are working exceptionally long days, week after week, and truly testing our time management skills.

-2020 is the most intense we have ever seen the impact of personal lives on work lives, at least in our technology work industry, especially as finding work life balance became more difficult.
+The pandemic period has been the most intense we have ever seen the impact of personal lives on work lives, at least in our technology work industry, especially as finding work life balance became more difficult.
 While this is happening, it’s incredibly inspiring to see people drive to help others, make a difference, and find a way to persevere and make things better, not just for today but for tomorrow’s future.

 Now is the time to stock up on compassion.
 Learn and develop that incredibly useful skill of compassion and empathy as a manager as there may never be a time in your career where it will be more important than right now.